 Students will explore their targeted professional field through an internship and share experiences in the classroom.
-Complete information about the MLIS field study can be found in the MLIS Student Handbook, A Guide to a Successful Field Study, or on the iSchool Field Study Database.
+Complete information about the MLIS field study can be found in the MLIS Student Handbook, Field Study FAQ, A Guide to a Successful Field Study, or on the iSchool Field Study Database.

 Students interested in research and academic writing may elect to complete a thesis as part of their MLIS.
 The thesis option requires 9 credit hours comprised of INST 701 Introduction to Research Methods (3 credits) and LBSC 799 Master’s Thesis Research (6 credits).
 Students interested in the thesis option should consult the MLIS Student Handbook for additional information.

 The History and Library Science (HiLS) dual-degree program is the result of a cooperative agreement between the iSchool and the Department of History that allows students to graduate with both an MLIS and an MA in History.
 Students applying for the HiLS program must be formally admitted by both the iSchool and the Department of History.
-Students cannot be admitted by a single department if applying to the dual degree program.
+If someone is accepted into MLIS but not History, they are offered a place in the MLIS Program and can reapply to the History Department at a later date.
 Students admitted to HiLS typically complete the program in three years, though they have five years to complete the fifty-four credit hours.
 The Department of History and MLIS each require a minimum of twenty-four credit hours, though opting for an MLIS specialization other than IPP will require more than the 24-credit minimum for the MLIS.

 Course listings and requirements can be found on the History and Library Science checklist.